How to set up feature flags in Flutter

 - The first screen will have a button which takes you to a second screen.

 To set this up, first ensure the Flutter extension for VS Code is installed.
-Then, create a new app by opening the Command Palette in VS Code (Ctrl/Cmd + Shift + P
+Then, create a new app by opening the Command Palette in VS Code (Ctrl/Cmd + Shift + P), typing flutter and selecting Flutter: New Project.

 Press F5 and run the app in any emulator (we chose Android) to see your app in action.